o-benz/Geppetto/README.md

 Geppetto’s interface was built with the end user in mind, ensuring that even complex analytical tools are accessible and intuitive.
 With a streamlined layout, users can navigate seamlessly through different functionalities such as report upload, KPI dashboard, and sentiment analysis.
 Each component was designed to minimize clicks and maximize information accessibility, making Geppetto an ideal tool for both seasoned analysts and newcomers.

 ## Tech Stack
-- **Frontend**: Angular, TypeScript, SCSS
+- **Frontend**: Angular, TypeScript, HTML, SCSS
 - **Database**: Amazon S3 (for data storage)
 - **AI Services**: Amazon Bedrock (utilizing Claude 3.5 for generative AI)
-- **Deployment**: AWS Lambda and/or similar AWS services for cloud scalability and efficiency

 ## Getting Started

 ### Prerequisites
 To run this project, you will need:
+- Python installed on your machine.
 - Node.js and npm installed on your machine.
-- Access to an AWS account with permissions for AWS Bedrock, S3, and other relevant services.
 - Angular CLI installed globally:
   ```bash
   npm install -g @angular/cli